 Dynamic 1.
 The Golden Child and the Black Sheep

-When the parent clearly favors one child to the other, the Golden Child and the Black Sheep toxic sibling dynamic results.
-Parents may favor one child over the others because they see themselves in them, or they expect one particular child to live out their legacy.
+When the parent clearly favors one child over the other, the Golden Child and the Black Sheep toxic sibling dynamic results.
+Parents may favor one child over the others because they see themselves in them or expect one particular child to live out their legacy.
 They frame the Golden Child as the smart one, the good one, the one who could do no wrong.
 In contrast, the other sibling is treated as the Black Sheep who could do nothing right.
 Sibling estrangement is implicitly set up and even encouraged by the parents’ behaviors.

 With the Golden Child being an extension of their brilliance, the parents would not allow the Black Sheep to threaten the narrative they have set up.
-So when the scapegoated child does something well, their achievements are ignored and their voices are dismissed.
+So when the scapegoated child does something well, their achievements are ignored, and their voices are dismissed.
 The Golden Child always has to be the best in everything, and the Black Sheep can only be acknowledged to the extent that the Golden Child remains unthreatened.

 Also, since the Black Sheep is emotionally distant from the rest of the family, they never felt belonged or that anyone welcomes them.
 This can lead to lifelong loneliness, attachment difficulties, fear of intimacy, and the assumption that they will never belong anywhere.

 Being the Golden Child, however, does not mean there is no suffering.
-Having to act as an extension of their parent, the Golden Child is deprived of the opportunity to find their own paths and explore their own needs, desires and unique qualities.
-Whilst the Black Sheep is forced to be autonomous and find their own way in life, the Golden Child is forced into enmeshment with their potentially immature, dependent, and controlling parent.
+Having to act as an extension of their parent, the Golden Child is deprived of the opportunity to find their own paths and explore their own needs, desires, and unique qualities.
+The Black Sheep is forced to be autonomous and find their own way in life, but the Golden Child is forced into enmeshment with their potentially immature, dependent, and controlling parent.
 There is a clear path laid down for them, and the message they receive from a young age is that choosing to follow their own will or disobey their parents will be a betrayal.
 They may face threats that they would be disowned and abandoned or that they will need to repay their debt for hurting their parents’ feelings.
 As a result, it is not uncommon for the Golden Child to have an existential crisis or experience existential depression when they reach mid-life.
 When suddenly, they realize they have been following a script laid down for them rather than following their true north.

 Also, throughout their childhood, the Golden Child may see how unfairly their sibling is treated but cannot do anything about it.
 They are almost pushed into a situation of sibling estrangement by their parents’ design.
 Their natural sense of justice needs to be suppressed for the sake of survival.
 This can create unconscious guilt that they later over-compensate for.
 Later in life, they may have a ‘rescuer complex’, be attracted to vulnerable partners who need help, or exhibit people-pleasing behaviors and subjugation.